Analysis | The ‘big lie’ has reached its lazy phase

 In one of the Halloween episodes of “The Simpsons,” Homer puts on Death's robe and assumes his power to take lives.
 In short order, he's gotten used to the power.
 Wanting better seats at a baseball game, he casually gets up and starts tapping people along the aisle with his now-bony finger, creating a corpse-littered path to an improved vantage point.
 What's it to him?
 He got what he wanted.
 No downside for Homer!

-This, in essence, is what Elder's website is doing.
-It's just using the fervor about fraud generated by Trump's insecure claims about 2020 and the revolutionary fury that resulted (as seen on Jan.
+This, in essence, is what Elder’s website is doing.
+It’s just using the fervor about fraud generated by Trump’s false claims about 2020 — what’s come to be called the “big lie” — and the revolutionary fury that resulted (as seen on Jan.
 6) to get people riled up about his own probable loss.

 But why?
 In part, clearly, because he and his party increasingly see post-election adjudication as a possible do-over for elections they lost.
 It's sheer power-grabbing, using the actual will of the voters as a steppingstone to the real fight, a bare-knuckles struggle to somehow seize power despite those results.
 Maybe a phony “audit” that can block certification of the real results?
 Whatever it takes.